Master of Science in Nursing (MS)

 • Delivers ethical healthcare using information and communication technologies to integrate and coordinate care.

 • Exercises leadership and advocacy to positively shape the development, implementation, and evaluation of health policy and healthcare delivery.

 • Leads and participates in interdisciplinary collaborations aimed at improving healthcare delivery and care coordination.

 • Applies principles of social determinants of health to plan, deliver, manage and evaluate preventative care to diverse settings, individuals and populations.

 • Demonstrates professionalism, values lifelong learning, and recognizes the need to adapt

-A MS degree with an emphasis in nursing informatics prepares nurses to lead or assist with the development, implementation and evaluation of information system applications.
+A MS degree with a focus in nursing informatics prepares nurses to lead or assist with the development, implementation and evaluation of information system applications.

-A MS degree with an emphasis in teaching nursing prepares qualified registered nurses as entry level nurse educators.
+A MS degree with a focus in teaching nursing prepares qualified registered nurses as entry level nurse educators.

-A MS degree with an emphasis in Care Management prepares qualified applicants who have earned a Bachelor’s, Masters or PhD degree in nursing.
-A program specifically in Geriatric Care Management is also an option.
+A MS degree with a focus in Care Management prepares qualified applicants who have earned a Bachelor’s, Masters or PhD degree in nursing.
+A focus specifically in Geriatric Care Management is also an option.
 Certificate in Care Management is also available at the Post-Baccalaureate and Post-Graduate levels.